RandomKiddo/HousePriceAI/README.md

 The data we have is taken from Kaggle.
 It has sqft information, amount of rooms, square feet living area, the condition it is in, and the location it is in

+#### Modeling - What modeling techniques should we apply?

+First the dataset